 The Minnesota State Mankato Counseling Center is accredited by the International Association of Counseling Services (IACS), one of only five IACS-accredited centers in Minnesota and one of less than 200 accredited in the nation.
 Clinical staff at the Counseling Center consists of six full-time psychologists with a variety of theoretical orientations who have specialized in university mental health.

 Please note that students who have previously received counseling from the Minnesota State Mankato Counseling Center are not eligible for the internship program.

-All positions for academic year 2017-2018 have been filled; students interested in applying for academic year 2018-2019 should submit an application, letter of intent, resume or vita, and unofficial graduate transcripts to Dr. Kimberly Sommers at email@example.com .
+Interested candidates should submit an application, letter of intent, resume or vita, and unofficial graduate transcripts to Dr. Kimberly Sommers at email@example.com .
 Preference will be given to applicants who apply by February 5, 2018.